JamiesWhiteShirt/suspicious-package/README.md

 ## Prerequisites

-- A GitHub repository with default workflow permissions (read and write).
+- A GitHub repository with default workflow permissions set to read + write.
 - Dependency on this package, either directly or transitively.
 - A workflow that uses `actions/checkout` followed by a step that installs packages with a JavaScript package manager that runs install scripts such as npm, Yarn or pnpm.